lee-zhg/base-image-twas/README.md

 1. Further verification of your container.

     ```
-    docker exec my-liberty-container whoami
+    docker exec my-twas-container whoami

-    default
+    was
     ```

-    The command output show that your container is running as the default user.
+    The command output show that your container is running as the `was` user.

 ### Step 10.
 Cleanup